Senator Feinstein, which is farther away, Florida or the moon?

 I love this guy.

-This n there's nothing but pure common sense there.
+Nothing but pure common sense there.

-Well, the left, of course, trying to establish an Al-Qaeda Bill of Rights and a number of other things, is simply outraged.
+Well, the left, of course, trying to establish an Al-Qaeda Bill of Rights and a number of other things is simply outraged.

 And so Jonathan Turley, George Washington University professor, weighed in last night on CNN.

-A justice cannot ethically sit on a case if he is previously held forth on the merits, and also stated a personal reason why he would rule one way or the other.
+A justice cannot ethically sit on a case if he is previously held forth on the merits and also stated a personal reason why he would rule one way or the other.

 That's enormously improper.